 4. Preserve Your Quality of Life

 Mike has a lot going on.
 How does he juggle everything?
-Here are his suggestions:
+Here is his advice for law firm owners:

 Know ahead of time what needs to get done, and prioritize accordingly.